tiansiyuan/kubeflow-docs/docs/user-guide/kfp-mlflow-katib.rst

 MLFlow
 """"""""

-Verify that model is stored in MLFlow model registry by navigating to MLFlow dashboard, eg. http://10.64.140.43.nip.io/mlflow/#/.
+Verify that model is stored in MLFlow model registry by navigating to MLFlow dashboard.

 Click on "Models" on the top toolbar, and you should then see the model we just created and stored.